 What are Bartholin Glands?

-What are Batholin cysts?
+What are Bartholin gland cysts?

 - A tender and/or painful growth near the vaginal opening

-- Discomfort with sitting or walking
+- Discomfort while sitting or walking

 - Painful sex

-TreatmentTreatment usually involves at home care that include warm baths or warm compresses.
+TreatmentTreatment usually involves at home care that includes warm baths or warm compresses.
 A procedure may be needed to drain the cyst, especially if an abscess has formed.
 Treatment options:

 - Sitz baths.
 Soak in a bathtub a few times a day for several days.
 This may help the cyst rupture and drain on its own.